ontodev/valve.rs/README.md

 }
 ```

-#### Types of validation errors
+##### Rule violation identifiers

-Valve is designed to identify and report on the following rule violations:
+Valve uses the following to identify the rule that has been violated by a given cell value in the `ValveCellMessage` associated with the violation:

 - **key:foreign**: The column that the given value belongs to has a `from()` structure (see [the column table](#the-column-table) that references some column, F, in another table, but the given value is not in F.
 - **key:primary**: The column that the given value belongs to has a `primary` structure, and the given value already exists in the column.